wpwing-dev/wpwing-pdf-invoice-packing-slip-for-woocommerce/readme.txt

 = Do I need coding skills to use PDF Invoice and Packing Slip for WooCommerce? =

-Not at all! **WPWing PDF Invoice and Packing Slip for WooCommerce** is simple and super user-friendly.
+Not at all! **PDF Invoice and Packing Slip for WooCommerce** is simple and super user-friendly.

 = Do I need to edit my current WordPress theme?

-No, **WPWing PDF Invoice and Packing Slip for WooCommerce** works seamlessly with any WordPress theme.
+No, **PDF Invoice and Packing Slip for WooCommerce** works seamlessly with any WordPress theme.
 You just need to install the plugin and you are ready to create PDF from the WooCommerce order.

 = Can I contribute to the code? =